Email coach

 John Raba

 A 1993 graduate of the University of New Haven, Raba was an All-American lacrosse player for the Chargers as a grad student in 1994 after leading Division II in scoring as a senior in 1993.
-Also outstanding on the gridiron, Raba was a team captain, a two-time All-New England pick as a fullback and earned team MVP honors as well.
-He was honored by UNH as its male athlete of the year in both 1991-92 and 1992-93.
+Also outstanding on the gridiron, Raba was a team captain, a two-time All-New England pick as a running back, while earning MVP honors for the Chargers.
+UNH was ranked #2 in the country.
+He was honored by UNH as its Male Atheltr of the Year in both his junior and senior seasons.
 He was inducted into the UNH Athletics Hall of Fame in 2010.

-Before coming to Wesleyan in 1996, he served as an assistant football coach at Brown during the 1995 season and was a Graduate Assistant at University of New Haven Football Team in In the 1993 and 1994 seasons.
-John is a Long Island native and attended lacrosse powerhouse Farmingdale High School, graduating in 1989.
-He is married to Jen who teaches in the West Haven School system.
-He has two sons, Jack (18) and Jason (15).
+Before coming to Wesleyan in 1996, he served as an assistant football coach at Brown during the 1995 season.
+He was a graduate assistant for the University of New Haven football team during the 1993 and 1994 seasons.
+Raba is a Long Island native and attended lacrosse powerhouse Farmingdale High School, graduating in 1989.
+He is married to his wife, Jen, who teaches in the West Haven School system, and they have two sons, Jack who plays lacrosse at Wesleyan, and Jason who plays for St. John's.

 show more